s4njk4n/Plugin_Multinode_Tools/README.md

 key-based authentication needs to be already setup in order for this script to be useful.
 Each time this script it run, it creates a new unique reservoir on the local machine (so it never overwrites any previous local backup reservoirs).

+_EXPERIMENTAL_Plugin_parallel_update_script.sh_

+WARNING: THIS IS AN EXPERIMENTAL SCRIPT.
+It updates the OS and reboots ALL of the node VPS's indicated in the "user_at_ip" file SIMULTANEOUSLY.
+This enables us to administer a large (or even potentially very large) collection of node VPS's in as little as 1-2 minutes.
+This script should only be used by advanced users who have a high level of Linux experience and also a high level of experience with Plugin nodes, thus giving them the capacity to troubleshoot.
+Please read the script and make sure you understand it before deploying on TEST nodes first.
+Do not deploy it in a production environment unless you are comfortable to do so!

 ---

 ### ITEMS TO NOTE